awsdocs/amazon-migrationhub-user-guide/doc_source/getting-started.md

 Before you begin, be sure to set your home Region, either from the console or by using commands in the CLI\.

 The first time you view the Migration Hub console, you'll be prompted to choose a home Region\.
 You can choose and view your current home Region on the Migration Hub **Settings** page\.
 To navigate to the **Settings** page, choose **Settings** in the navigation pane\.
 After the home Region is set, it can only be changed by contacting [AWS Support](http://aws.amazon.com/contact-us)\.
-For information, see [The AWS Migration Hub home Region](home-region.md)\.
+For information, see [Migration Hub home Region](home-region.md)\.

 **Note**
-If you are a developer or are interested in sending migration status from a migration tool, script, or custom code, see [AWS Migration Hub API](api-reference.md) and [AWSAWS Migration Hub Home Region API Reference](https://docs.aws.amazon.com/migrationhub-home-region/latest/APIReference/Welcome.html)\.
+If you are a developer or are interested in sending migration status from a migration tool, script, or custom code, see [AWS Migration Hub API](api-reference.md) and [AWS Migration Hub Home Region API Reference](https://docs.aws.amazon.com/migrationhub-home-region/latest/APIReference/Welcome.html)\.
 All Migration Hub and AWS Application Discovery Service API commands must be called from within the home Region only, and they require you to call `GetHomeRegion` at least once before you call any other API, to obtain the account's Migration Hub home Region\.
 Calls originating from outside your home Region are rejected\.

 **Topics**